 These days I tend to just add candied fruits in porridges, as in today's semolina pudding.

-📕 What is Semolina and what's the difference between Semolina, Cream of Wheat vs Farina vs Sooji.
+📕 Difference between Semolina, Cream of Wheat vs Farina vs Sooji.

 Semolina is coarsely ground cereals.